 Run a node on a server with Ubuntu on Mainnet#

-This guide describes how organizations can run a node on the Concordium network from a server and how to set up the node to run as a baker node.
+This guide describes how organizations can run a node on the Concordium network from a server and how to set up the node to run as a validator node.

 You can also watch the video to learn how to run a node with Ubuntu.